The Applicant

 Monday, March 9, 2026.
 8:47 AM PT.

-You're halfway through your first coffee when Legal forwards you an email marked URGENT.
+Legal forwards an email marked URGENT.
 RESPONSE REQUIRED.

 RE: Complaint File L&I-ES-2026-00417.
 Cascade Logistics Inc.

-"Dear Ms. Reyes, This Department has received a complaint filed by an applicant alleging that Cascade Logistics posted job listings for positions in Washington without the wage scale or general description of benefits required by RCW 49.58.110.
-Our public-records review of your careers page confirms that at least fourteen (14) current listings lack the required pay scale and benefits disclosure."
+"A complaint alleges Cascade Logistics posted Washington job listings without the wage scale or benefits description required by RCW 49.58.110.
+Our review confirms fourteen (14) current listings lack the disclosure."

-"Separately, the same complaint references retaliation against an internal employee for discussing wages, in possible violation of RCW 49.58.030.
-We are opening a parallel inquiry on that allegation."
+"The same complaint references retaliation for discussing wages under RCW 49.58.030.
+We are opening a parallel inquiry."

-Before you can finish reading, Jordan Reeves, Head of Recruiting, calls from down the hall.
+Before you finish reading, Jordan Reeves, Head of Recruiting, calls.

 Jordan Reeves